Our historyMay 20, 2017 3:10 pm

 The 1st team had mainly players who had previously played in Division 1 or Division 2 so promotion was easily achieved in that first season.
 A Ladies team was also formed in the early years.
 The Men’s 1st team went on to gain promotion in the following three seasons and in the 1993-1994 season we were already in Division 2.
 Men’s football continued to grow and more teams were formed.
 Ladies football only lasted for a few years unfortunately due to lack of numbers.

 In season 2010-2011 the Club achieved its greatest goal when it won the ABSSA Division 1 Championship just over 20 years since the Club was founded.

 Ladies Football started again and in 2015 they joined the Brabant Provincial League, being promoted in their first 2 seasons.
 A second Ladies team was formed in 2016 and a third one in 2019.
 Ladies 1 were promoted to the National League Division 2 in season 2018-2019.

-The Club now has ten teams (6 men’s, 3 Ladies’ and a Girls Academy) and over 200 playing members.
-It is very diverse with players from over 50 countries appearing in our Green shirts!
+The Club now has nine teams (four men’s, three women’s teams and two veteran’s teams) and over 200 playing members.
+We are a diverse community with players from over 50 countries appearing in our Green shirts!
 Our Club has retained its welcoming spirit from its founding members and has been enriched by the many players who have played for us over the last 30+ years.
 Long may it continue.

 For more information about our history, you can download our 25th anniversary booklet hereunder: